LOGISTICS KNOW-HOW SINCE 1948

 In November 2009 a SCHMIDT representation office opens in Abu Dhabi (UAE).

-In Shanghai, the customer Agility starts logistics facilities after completion of a 2-year construction period.
+In Shanghai, the customer Agility starts logistics facilities after completion of a two year construction period.
 SCHMIDT was responsible for planning, construction and staff training at the start of operations and deployed a team of German experts on site in China.

 The premises of the Lillebonne/France subsidiary including silo facilities, warehouses and office buildings are being sold to Delisle.